-Canadian traveller Tiffany Magee (28) felt a strong calling to visit Australia four years ago.
-She has been exploring Australia on a working holiday and has seen more of Australia than many Australians!
-Now living in Queensland, her first-hand experiences of exploring Australia has given her a unique perspective about her homeland.
-Canada is a land of lakes and rivers and while her heart is in two lands, Canada is home, and where her family is.
-But she also loves so much about Australia.
-We caught up with her to find out what she misses most about Canada why she loves Montreal in winter.
+Canadian traveller Tiffany Magee felt a calling to visit Australia a few years ago.
+Tiffany has explored most of Australia and has seen parts of the country many Australians have never been to!
+Her first-hand experiences in Australia has given her a unique perspective about her homeland.
+Canada is a land of lakes and rivers and while her heart is in two lands, Although Canada is home, and where her family is, Tiffany also loves so much about Australia.
+We caught up with her to find out why she loves the Montreal winter season.

-I come from Quebec (Montreal) and I miss the changing of the leaves.
+What I miss about Montreal, whenever I travel, is the changing of the leaves.
 It’s nice having the four seasons because you get to experience different moods.
 In Australia, time seems to fold into one big season.

-In Canada, there’s no denying the changes of the seasons.
+In Montreal, there’s no denying the changes of the seasons.
 You notice time passing and experience four different ways of life throughout the year.

-There’s the summer heat and humanity while in fall all of the leaves change colour and the trees are on fire.
+There’s the Montreal summer heat and humidity, while in autumn, all of the leaves change colour and the trees are on fire.

-In winter there’s the snow and long dinners.
-In spring, you’re running around amongst the flowers.
+Winter in Montreal brings snow and long dinners.
+While in spring in Montreal, you’re running around amongst the flowers.

 Montreal was where I grew up.
 I moved there when I was 12.
 I got to see those experiences with fresh eyes so it has been a very special place and a city I cherish.